 Guide Dog Application Process

-The application process typically takes 30 to 60 days and consists of a written application, including character references and medical information.
+The complete application for Guide Dog Training consists of a written application, including character references and medical information.
 We also require a short video demonstrating your independent travel skills within your home area.
-Once approved for a program, assignment to a class usually takes an additional 30 to 90 days.
+Once we receive your complete application, the review process typically takes 30 to 60 days.
+If you are approved for a program, assignment to a class usually takes an additional 30 to 90 days.